Africa and Asia Programmes

 - support African-led initiatives in key areas of science, particularly health research relevant to Africa

 - foster mentorship and collaborations in science, with policymakers and through public engagement.

-We have shifted the centre of gravity of our funding for African science from the UK to the continent by handing over two major research programmes, DELTAS Africa and H3Africa, to AESA.
+To shift the centre of gravity for African science to Africa we handed over two major research programmes, DELTAS Africa and H3Africa, to AESA.

 Developing Excellence in Leadership and Training in Africa

-The Developing Excellence in Leadership and Training in Africa (DELTAS Africa) programme is a scheme funded by Wellcome in partnership with the UK Department for International Development.
+The Developing Excellence in Leadership and Training in Africa (DELTAS Africa) programme is funded by Wellcome and the UK Department for International Development.

 DELTAS Africa is managed by AESA in partnership with the funders.
-AESA leads on decision making for African science, technology and innovation supported through the scheme.
+AESA leads on decision making for African science, technology and innovation supported through the programme.

 The Wellcome Trust/DBT India Alliance

-The Wellcome Trust/DBT India Alliance is a co-funded initiative between Wellcome and the Department of Biotechnology, Government of India.
-The Alliance was launched in 2008 and supports future scientific leaders in India through fellowship awards.
+The Wellcome Trust/DBT India Alliance is an initiative between Wellcome and the Department of Biotechnology (DBT), Government of India.

 Wellcome Trust Centres for Global Health Research